 - Design the parameters of the program and get the executive sponsor

-- Work with your internal marketing team to come up with a theme for the program which fits your culture.
-The positioning of the program is extremely important to its success.
-Some people feel that it’s all about the tool and the processes used to capture and process the ideas, but in reality, it’s more about the overall program than it is about the technology.
+- Work with your internal marketing team to develop a program theme that fits your culture.
+The positioning of the program is critical to its success.
+Some people feel it’s all about the tool and the processes used to capture and process the ideas, but in reality, it’s more about the overall program than the technology.

-- Work with your HR people to position this as an employee motivation program in addition to an ideation program, as well an educational and training program.
-As I mentioned in Chapter 1, an innovation program, especially an enterprise-wide program, has an amazing ability to motivate even the most jaded workforce, assuming that it’s done properly (otherwise known as “following the principles in this book”)
+- Work with your HR people to position this as an employee motivation program, an ideation program, and an educational and training program.
+As I mentioned in Chapter 1, an innovation program, especially an enterprise-wide program, has a fantastic ability to motivate even the most jaded workforce, assuming that it’s done correctly (otherwise known as “following the principles in this book”)

 - Work with your legal team to figure out the patent side of things.
-Depending on your company’s current stance on intellectual property (which we will cover more in chapter 6) you may be completely prepared to funnel patentable ideas
+Depending on your company’s current stance on intellectual property (which we will cover more in chapter 6), you may be entirely prepared to funnel patentable ideas

 As the program manager, you are the key to making this whole thing work.
 No pressure!
-But seriously, there may be some days when you are ready to give up, some days when you feel like you are battling the entire company in order to move a few steps forward, some days when you truly wonder if people really mean what they say when they say “innovate or die”.
-Sometimes it will feel like the inverse, that the last thing your organization needs is to innovate.
+But seriously, there may be some days when you are ready to give up, some days when you feel like you are battling the entire company to move a few steps forward, and some days when you genuinely wonder if people mean what they say when they say “innovate or die”.
+Sometimes it will feel like the inverse, that your organization’s last need is to innovate.

-We’ve all read the Innovator’s Dilemma, we understand that a company that does not innovate will eventually be overcome by competitive forces and die.
-We all understand (well, most of us do anyways) that innovation is not a force to be feared, but the next evolutionary step in your company’s future.
-Your innovation program is the womb which will birth new products, new services and eventually new companies to replace your own.
-If you can think of it that way, innovation and disruption is a natural way of life.
-We disrupted our parents and our children will disrupt us, and so on.
+We’ve all read the Innovator’s Dilemma, and we understand that a company that does not innovate will eventually be overcome by competitive forces and die.
+We all understand (well, most of us do anyways) that innovation is not a force to be feared but the next evolutionary step in your company’s future.
+Your innovation program is the womb that will birth new products, new services, and eventually new companies to replace your own.
+If you think of it that way, innovation and disruption is a natural way of life.
+We disrupt our parents, our children will disrupt us, and so on.